The Lost World: Jurassic Park: Novel changes

 Crichton's novel revolves around Malcolm's team and a rival team led by InGen's corporate rival, Biosyn, which was written out of the film adaptation in favor of two competing InGen teams.
-Several characters from the novel were excluded from the film adaptation, including Lewis Dodgson, the leader of the Biosyn team, and field equipment engineer Doc Thorne, whose characteristics were partially implemented in the film's version of Eddie.
-Two new characters not featured in the novel were Nick and Roland.
-For these characters, Koepp chose the surnames Tembo and Van Owen as a reference to one of his favorite songs, "Roland the Headless Thompson Gunner", by Warren Zevon.
+Several novel characters also had to be removed, including Lewis Dodgson, the leader of the Biosyn team, and field equipment engineer Doc Thorne, whose characteristics were partially implemented in the film's version of Eddie.
+Two new characters not featured in the novel are Roland and Nick; Koepp chose the surnames Tembo and Van Owen as a reference to one of his favorite songs, "Roland the Headless Thompson Gunner", by Warren Zevon.
 Koepp said "since Roland is a mercenary in the song, that seemed like a good name for the hunter-for-hire in our movie.
 While I was at it, I thought it would be fun to make his nemesis' last name Van Owen, like in the song".
-Spielberg regretted excluding a scene from the script that would have depicted characters on motorcycles attempting to flee raptors, similar to a sequence in the novel.
-An alternate version of the scene was added to the 2015 film, Jurassic World.

 While Crichton's novel featured two child characters, Kelly and Arby, Koepp combined them into a single character also named Kelly.
 Arby is a black character, and black actress Vanessa Lee Chester was chosen to play Kelly in the film.
-Initially, Kelly was to be a student of Ian Malcolm's, although Koepp had difficulty making this idea work, saying that Malcolm "would never teach grade school, so I thought maybe he was tutoring her.
+Initially, Kelly was to be a student of Ian Malcolm's, but Koepp had difficulty making this idea work, saying that Malcolm "would never teach grade school, so I thought maybe he was tutoring her.
 Why?
 Maybe he got a drunk driving ticket, and he had to do community service, so he's tutoring at this inner-city high school".
 Koepp scrapped this idea because of its similarity to the 1995 film Dangerous Minds.

 Because the film would deal with dinosaur nurturing, Koepp realized that the parenting element should also extend to the human characters.
-Spielberg approved Koepp's idea to have Kelly as Malcolm's daughter, although they initially were unsure about a black actress playing the daughter of a white parent.
+Spielberg approved Koepp's idea to have Kelly as Malcolm's daughter, but they initially were unsure about a black actress playing the child of a white parent.
 Spielberg has two adopted black children, and he and Koepp soon decided to retain the idea.
-Koepp wanted to write an explanation into the script about the discrepancy in skin color, but he dropped this idea as he could not think of a way to address it in a simple manner.
+Koepp wanted to write an explanation into the script about the discrepancy in skin color, but he dropped this idea as he could not think of a simple way to address it.